 🌸 It’s a great idea to take a few minutes to learn the rent regs.
 In some cases, certain regs can mean lower rent.

 🌸 Some may require that you apply in person.
-If you are unable to do this, you can request a disability accommodation.
+If you are unable to do this because of your disability, you can request a disability accommodation.

 🌸 HUD apartments are one great housing option.
 But there are lots of other good options out there too!
-Check out USDA housing, Section 8, intentional communities and a bunch more options here: Lots more housing options
+Check out USDA housing, Section 8 Housing Vouchers, intentional communities and a bunch more options here: Lots more housing options.

 🌸 After you apply, call to confirm your application was received and you are now on the waiting list.

 🌸 If you move, make sure to give them your new address and then confirm that the new address is in their system.

 🌸 It’s a good idea to call periodically to make sure they have your correct contact info and you are still on the list.